 You can see them all labeled in the graphic below:

-Paint Your First Set Of Stripes… Roughly
+Step 7: Paint Your First Set Of Stripes… Roughly

-Paint Your Next Set Of Stripes… Carefully
+Step 8: Edge Your Next Set Of Stripes… Carefully

-- Don’t use a lot of pressure or a lot of paint.
+- Don’t use a lot of pressure OR a lot of paint.
 This can lead to a raised bead or ridge of paint along your edge.
 If you get one, just carefully feather it out with short vertical strokes (effectively brushing it up or down, away from the edge).